 Adam and Joanne's Tips

-- For even more flavor, stir a little olive oil, coconut oil or butter into the cooked quinoa as well as some chopped fresh herbs like parsley, chives or cilantro.
-A spritz of fresh lemon juice or lime juice is also nice.
+- More flavor: Stir olive oil, coconut oil, or butter into the cooked quinoa.
+Fold in chopped fresh herbs like parsley, chives, or cilantro.
+Squeeze fresh lemon juice or lime juice on top.

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.